Optimal Transport and Skorokhod Embedding: Introduction

 \subsection{A motivating example --- Root's construction}

-To illustrate our approach we introduce a solution that will serve as inspiration in the rest of the paper: Root's construction \cite{Ro69} which is one of the earliest solutions to \eqref{SkoSol}.
-It is prototypical for many further solutions to \eqref{SkoSol} in that it has a simple \emph{geometric description} and possesses a certain \emph{optimality property} in the class of all solutions.
+To illustrate our approach we introduce Root's construction, \cite{Ro69}, which will serve as inspiration in the rest of the paper.
+Root's construction is one of the earliest solutions to \eqref{SkoSol}, and it is prototypical for many further solutions to \eqref{SkoSol} in that it has a simple \emph{geometric description} and possesses a certain \emph{optimality property} in the class of all solutions.

 Root established that there exists a \emph{barrier} $\mathcal R$ (which is essentially unique) such that the Skorokhod embedding problem is solved by the stopping time A barrier is a Borel set $\mathcal R \subseteq \R_+\times \R$ such that $(s,x)\in \mathcal R$ and $s < t$ implies $(t,x)\in \mathcal R$.
 The Root construction is distinguished by the following {optimality property}: among all solutions to \eqref{SkoSol} for a fixed terminal distribution $\mu$, it minimizes $\E[\tau^2]$.
 For us, the optimality property will be the starting point from which we deduce a geometric characterization of $\tau_{\text{Root}}$.
 To this end, we now formalize the corresponding optimization problem.